Our vision…to be an excellent Christian primary school at the heart of the community where we inspire, excite and enable all to achieve.

 Schools receive a Pupil Premium payment for each child who has registered and qualifies for free school meals and for those children who have been in care or adopted.
 This money is used to support any educational needs and can also be used towards the cost of uniform, school trips etc. Decisions about additional support and interventions are made between the headteacher, teachers and SENCo.
 These decisions are examined for their impact on progress three times each year at our Pupil Progress Review meetings and adjusted as necessary.

 At Wateringbury CE Primary School, we believe in investing in the highest calibre staff to teach and support all of our pupils.
-For this reason, 88% of our Pupil Premium allocation in 2015-16 went towards staffing which ensures that small group support and 1:1 work with pupils is possible.
+For this reason, 77% of our Pupil Premium allocation goes towards staffing which ensure that small group support and 1:1 work with pupils is possible.
 We invest in 3 full-time staff members in the Early Years which demonstrates the importance we place on supporting our children’s needs from the outset and addressing the speech & language and vocabulary deficits in our new intake.

-Our Pupil Premium Strategy for the year is set in July so that interventions can begin immediately in September and it is reviewed mid-year in February.
-Individual pupil progress is reviewed 3x a year during Pupil Progress Review meetings.
-In addition, we monitor other factors such as attitudes to learning, attendance, punctuality, emotional wellbeing and parental involvement .
-This information further informs our planning.
+Our Pupil Premium strategy for the year is set in July to enable support and interventions to begin immediately from September; it is reviewed mid-year in February.
+Individual pupil progress is reviewed 3x/year during Pupil Progress Review meetings.

 Barriers to educational achievement (for pupils eligible for PP, including high ability)